-It is my job of your defense lawyer, to ensure all of the evidence in your marijuana case was obtained legally and without violating your rights.
+It the job of your defense lawyer to ensure all of the evidence in your marijuana case was obtained legally and without violating your rights.
 From the investigation to the arrest, you deserve to be treated fairly by the court system.

 Deferred Prosecution/ Diversion

 Depending on the specific laws of your state, you may qualify for one of many types of diversion.
-Often known as deferred prosecution or delayed judgment, these programs are especially designed for first time marijuana offenders.
+Often known as deferred prosecution or delayed judgment, these programs are specifically designed for first-time marijuana offenders.

 They most often involve a period of probation that when successfully complete results in the charges against you being dropped.